rhemitoth/Deer_Cam/README.md

 python /home/moorcroftlab/Documents/FLIR/FLIR_A325sc_Controller/FLIR_A325sc_Controller_Complete.py > /home/moorcroftlab/Documents/FLIR/FLIR_A325sc_Controller/run_on_startup.log 2>&1
 ```

 Descriptions for all of the modules required to run DeerCam can be found in the modules section of `FLIR_A325sc_Controller_Complete.py`.
-All of these modules should be imported into your conda environment before attempting the run the DeerCam System.
+All of these modules should be imported into your conda environment before attempting to run the DeerCam System.

 #### Setting Up the Startup Service